Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 Canyon Lux World Cup

-Sitting alongside the slightly longer travel Lux Trail, the Canyon Lux World Cup is a purebred race machine.
-It’s equipped with 100mm of travel and a new carbon frame that Canyon claims to be one of, if not the lightest on the market.
+Sitting alongside the slightly longer travel Lux Trail, the Canyon Lux World Cup is the purebred race machine of the two.
+It’s equipped with 100mm of travel and a new carbon frame that Canyon claims to be one of the lightest on the market.

 The updated geometry has paid dividends on the trail, with the Lux World Cup offering improved balance and stability at speed over its predecessor.
 It ties in well with its race-tuned chassis and suspension, which provides outstanding pedal efficiency and responsive handling through tight singletrack.